JaylyDev/ScriptAPI/CONTRIBUTING.md

 - Create the same folder structure as used in scripts folder and a header in main file like creating a new script sample.

 - We recommend using TypeScript for editor extension samples.

+## Don't edit docs folder

+Documentation are no longer being updated as mentioned in README.

+Please do not submit any pull requests that changes any content to the docs directory.
+Instead, please visit [Bedrock Wiki](https://wiki.bedrock.dev/scripting/starting-scripts) and perhaps contribute scripting documentation in Bedrock Wiki GitHub repository: https://github.com/Bedrock-OSS/bedrock-wiki/tree/wiki/docs/scripting